-Community GHG Reduction Strategy Rationale Evaluation Timeline Before Implementation Significant GHG Reduction potential Ease of Implementation Successfully Implemented in other jurisdictions Reasonable and cost- effective to the community Significant environmental co-benefits Menlo Park's commercial sector produces 24% of GHG emissions through electricity and natural gas consumption.
+Community GHG Reduction Strategy Rationale Evaluation Timeline Before Implementation Significant GHG Reduction potential Ease of Implementation Successfully Implemented in other jurisdictions Reasonable and cost- effective to the community Significant environmental co-benefits Develop a commercial energy efficiency program to encourage businesses to participate in a free energy efficiency audit when business license is issued or renewed Menlo Park's commercial sector produces 24% of GHG emissions through electricity and natural gas consumption.
 This program can be in coordination with PG&E and the Green Business Program.
 The audit can identify energy efficiency/water conservation opportunities at their facilities and promote rebates, incentives and financing programs.
 Business can receive a report with prioritized actions they can take to reduce energy/water costs.
 Businesses would be encouraged but not required to perform efficiency retrofits.
 Consider requiring free energy audits in future, e.g., 2017-18.
-Some jurisdictions such as the City of Chula Vista have implemented this program as mandatory .
+Some jurisdictions such as the City of Chula Vista have implemented this program as mandatory 5 .
 2015-16 Consider local energy efficiency and renewable energy financing program The city would provide a low-interest energy financing program to fund energy efficiency and clean energy upgrades.
 Currently, the program is on hold due to the Federal Housing Finance Agency (FHFA), Fannie Mae, and Freddie Mac challenging the seniority position of the local jurisdictions placing liens on properties, and that property owner participation in this program may violate mortgage contracts.
 On Hold Consider development of an ordinance for energy and water efficiency standards for transfer of title transactions Consider requiring a minimum standard of energy and water efficiency measures when a home or business has a transfer of title (e.g. sale of property).
 Consider starting with a voluntary education and promotion phase in 2015 and move to a mandatory phase starting in 2016 or later.
 2015-16 W/W

-&lt;sup>5 City of Chula Vista adopted a similar ordinance in 2009 with the Free Resource & Energy Business Evaluation (FREBE) www.chulavista.org
+5 City of Chula Vista adopted a similar ordinance in 2009 with the Free Resource & Energy Business Evaluation (FREBE) www.chulavista.org

-Community GHG Reduction Strategy Rationale Evaluation Timeline Before Implementation Significant GHG Reduction potential Ease of Implementation Successfully Implemented in other iurisdictions Reasonable and cost-effective to the community Significant environmental co-benefits Transportation Consider amending the City's General Plan to include new sustainability policies, goals and programs Consider adding new sustainability policies, goals and programs during the City's General Plan revision process, either as a new separate element in the General Plan or added into the current General Plan elements.
+Community GHG Reduction Strategy Rationale Evaluation Timeline Before Implementation Significant GHG Reduction potential Ease of Implementation Successfully Implemented in other iurisdictions Reasonable and cost-effective to the community Significant environmental co-benefits the City's General Consider adding new sustainability policies, goals and programs during the City's General Plan revision process, either as a new separate element in the General Plan or added into the current General Plan elements.
 Identify, modify or eliminate policies that conflict with sustainability policies and goals, in the interest of maintaining internal consistency.
 General Plan amendment work is included in the Capital Improvement Projects for 2013-2014.
 The draft El Camino Real Downtown Specific Plan supports and advances the principles of sustainability, and incorporates sustainability strategies reflected in the 2009 Leadership in Energy and Design (LEED) for Neighborhood Development.
-Land Use: Consider including new sustainable land use policies during the planned General Plan review and revision process currently scheduled for 2013-20147.
+Land Use: Consider including new sustainable land use policies during the planned General Plan review and revision process currently scheduled for 2013-2014.
 Consider policies that allow higher density residential and mixed use on sites currently zoned for industrial uses, as well as on sites primarily zoned and developed for commercial, where some residential may be accommodated.
 Consider policies that provide an effective use of mixed used and transit oriented development that would reduce the need for parking.
 Transportation: Consider new sustainable transportation policies that provide preferential parking for no or low emission vehicles on city streets, city garages and lots.
 Consider expanding parking policies as technology advances to increase accommodation of no or low emission vehicles.
-Expand policies that encourage bicycling, walking and other modes of
+Expand policies that encourage bicycling, walking and other modes of transportation than single occupancy vehicles.